syntropiq/pyrex/README.md

+## Known Issues

+- The regex test extraction pipeline currently skips all tests containing Python `bytes` objects.
+These tests are not included in the generated JSON artifact.
+This is a temporary measure to ensure JSON serialization and will need to be addressed in the future for full test coverage.
 # Pythonic Regex API in TypeScript

 A TypeScript library providing a Python-like `re` interface for regex operations, targeting evergreen browsers.
 The API closely mirrors Python’s `re` module, with seamless support for both JavaScript and Python-only regex features.